padogrid/bundle-none-app-simulator/README.md

 ### 4. Display data in trending chart

 By default, the `simulator` command loads the `etc/simulator-padogrid.yaml` file, which defines numerous equations.
-Each equation is invoked by the paired publisher which defines the topic to publish the data.
-Take a look at the configuration file and select the topics that you want to view in charts.
+Each equation is invoked by the paired publisher which defines the data structure to publish the data.
+Take a look at the configuration file and select the data structure that you want to view in charts.

 ```bash
 cd_app simulator